 In essence, Christmas in Lisbon and Portugal remains firmly focused on two things: firstly, the birth of Jesus Christ.
 Secondly, the importance of family.

-The omnipresent Nativity scene (Presépio) reflects these two essentials.
 Keep an eye out, and you may notice Presépios everywhere, not only in churches and churchyards but also in unexpected places.

-Do feel free to use the customary salutation, Merry Christmas, and Happy New Year (Feliz Natal e Feliz Ano Novo).
-Or the alternative greeting is, if you wish, Happy Holidays (Boas Festas).
+Please feel free to use the customary salutation, Merry Christmas, and Happy New Year (Feliz Natal e Feliz Ano Novo).

-Rossio Christmas Market
+Chrismas Markets in Lisbon: Rossio Christmas Market

 Charming wooden market stalls, glimmering lights, and a glittering tree bring Christmas magic to the Rossio, among the most important public squares